Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Numerical Results

-Now, we turn our attention to the investigation of the impact of direct search for non-convex problems.
-One of the widely used test functions to evaluate the performance of optimization algorithms is the Rosenbrock function,
+\paragraph{Effect of Diagonal Hessians} \cite{ha2021improved} compare (i) ASTRO-DF with full Hessian, (ii) ASTRO-DF with diagonal Hessian following Definition \ref{defn:diagHess}, and (iii) ASTRO-DF that integrates both linear and fully quadratic models through a heuristic approach that utilizes linear models when far from first-order optimality and quadratic models otherwise.
+Experimenting with these three versions on three problems from the SimOpt library indicated that the diagonal Hessian version was capable of the fastest progress with robustness (lower variance).
+In the remainder of this section, we include a 20-dimensional problem to further investigate the algorithm behavior in higher dimensions.

-where $\xi_i~\mcN(1,0.1)$ for all $i \in \{1,\dots, n-1\}$.
-The reason why this function has become a popular choice for evaluating optimization algorithms is attributable, in part, to the fact that its global minimum is located within a long, narrow valley that displays a parabolic shape.
-This characteristic makes the problem particularly challenging, as it is non-convex.
+\paragraph{Effect of Direct Search} We investigate the effect of using a direct search within ASTRO-DF after having implemented the first refinement that yields diagonal Hessian quadratic models using coordinate basis placements of interpolation points.
+In addition to a broad comparison of the new solver on 60 problems as illustrated in Figure~\ref{fig:entire}, we conduct experiments for two problems, namely, the Stochastic Activity Network (SAN) problem, which is a convex 13-dimensional problem, and a 20-dimensional Rosenbrock function with multiplicative noise, $F(\BFx,\xi) = \sum_{i=1}^{19}\left[100\left(x_{i+1} - \xi_i x_i^2\right)^2+(\xi_i x_i-1)^2\right]$, where $\xi_i~\mcN(1,0.1)$ for all $i \in \{1,\dots, 19\}$ \citep{kim2010rsbr}.
+The reason why this function has become a popular choice for evaluating optimization algorithms is attributable, in part, to the fact that its global minimum is located within a long, narrow valley that displays a parabolic shape (highly nonconvex).
+This characteristic makes the problem particularly challenging.

-Figure \ref{fig:effect_direct_search_rosen} shows the solver's finite time performance for a 20-dimensional Rosenbrock function.
-As already observed in Figure \ref{fig:effect_direct_search}, Algorithm \ref{alg:ASTRO-DF-refined} shows more frequent successful iterations on the given Rosenbrock function (Figure \ref{fig:4_A}).
-Since the iterate $\BFX_k$ can move to another design point only if iteration $k$ is successful, the higher success probability allows the algorithm to better explore the feasible region for the non-convex problem.
-The direct search method causes this exploration without an additional cost and secures function reduction based on a stricter sufficient reduction condition.
-It results in converging to a stationary point with a lower function value (Figure \ref{fig:4_B}).
-Figure \ref{fig:objective_rosen} shows the performance of ASTRO-DFs on the Rosenbrock problem, as measured by the objective function, across different budget points.
-Here too, significantly better solutions appear to be found with high confidence.
+Along with Figure \ref{fig:delta}, Figure \ref{fig:fbars} now shows the solver's finite time performance in terms of the progress made per iteration with mean and 95\% confidence interval after running the algorithms 20 times.
+In SimOpt and typical simulation experiments, a fixed total simulation budget is given; hence, the number of iterations completed varies from run to run and solver to solver.
+For our purposes here, we display the first 100 iterations for the two versions of ASTRO-DF.
+For both problems, ASTRO-DF with direct search demonstrates a noticeably faster rate of progress in the initial 30 iterations of the algorithm while revealing a nearly identical rate afterward.
+This better early progress can be explained by more efficient utilization of the limited budget, resulting from a higher likelihood of successful iterations.